Breast and Tummy Surgery Combined for a Mummy Makeover

 - Address issues with urinary incontinence, vaginal dryness, or laxity

 Most Common Mummy Makeover Combine Procedures

-The most commonly combined mummy makeover procedures are breast and tummy tuck surgery.
+The most commonly combined procedures are breast and tummy tuck surgery.
 However, there are a number of surgeries that can be combined to create the preferred outcome.
 Surgeries that can be combined for a mummy makeover procedure include:

 - Breast surgery

 - Tummy tuck (abdominoplasty)

 - Body contouring liposuction/liposculpture

 - Arm lift (Brachioplasty)

 - Inner thigh lift